 Treatment for spinal stenosis

-Your doctor may recommend pain relievers and physiotherapy to build up your strength, flexibility and balance.
-They may recommend injections of steroids into your back to reduce pain and inflammation.
+Your doctor may recommend medicines to reduced pain, inflammation and swelling, and physiotherapy to build up your strength, flexibility and balance.
+Losing weight if necessary can help, as can exercise to strengthen muscles and improve endurance.
+Some people use devices such as a corset or a brace, or are recommended injections of steroids into the back to reduce pain and inflammation.

 If you are very disabled by the symptoms or other treatments don’t work, surgery called a laminectomy may be an option.
-This operation removes part of the vertebra (spinal bone), along with some ligaments, to create space and take the pressure off your nerves.
-Sometimes it also involves a fusion (joining two bones together).
+This operation removes part of the vertebra (spinal bone), along with some ligaments, to create space and take the pressure off the nerves.
+Sometimes it also involves a fusion (joining 2 bones together).

 Most people are advised to try other treatments first before resorting to surgery.